 - Baltimore Office of Promotion and Arts, Baltimore MD / July 2016

 Assisted with layout and installation of the Mothership Connection.Acted as the liaison between festival artists and BOPA staff and assisted with management (i.e. crowd control, monitoring equipment, stage management) of interactive installations.Delivered equipment as needed and set up and broke down exhibits as need each morning and evening.
 Managed and organized breakdown on Sunday night, reported concerns, issues and other feedback to BOPA staff.Troubleshot aesthetic and logistical issues as well as communicated with and answered questions from BOPA staff, festival exhibitors, artists and other participants, volunteers, and festival goers.

-Project P.L.A.S.E. (people lacking ample shelter and employment), Baltimore MD — communications specialist / September 2018 – Present
+Project P.L.A.S.E. (people lacking ample shelter and employment), Baltimore MD — communications specialist / September 2018 – August 2019

 I work to emphasize the human stories of interest and the transformations that occur for the homeless persons served by Project PLASE.
 I develop marketing, advertising, and promotional materials, and assists in generating online and print communications.
 I am responsible for establishing and maintaining donor relations.
 I am also recruiting potential partners for programming for our clients.